maniospas/Blombly/docs/setup.md

 default limit is *42* (the Answer!) but you can set a higher or lower value with the option `--depth <num>` or `-d <num>`.
 Inline execution of code blocks -including the conditions and bodies of control flow statements- counts towards this number.
-Do try to keep things simple without using this option.
+Do try to keep things simple by not exceeding the default maximum depth.

 <br>

 **multiple main files**

 Provide multiple source files to compile and run in their order of occurrence.
-Consider those files as steps of a modular build process.
+Consider those files as steps of a modular build process that sequentially executes programs in the same virtual machine.
-Command line arguments apply to all of them, and [IO](basics/io.md) configurations described in the user guide carry over between the steps.
+Command line arguments apply to all of the programs, and [IO](basics/io.md) configurations described in the user guide persist between the steps.
-Example configurations are resource permissions and the virtual file system.
+Example configurations that are carried over are resource permissions and the virtual file system.
 Directly run short code snippets instead of files in some steps by adding them as console arguments enclosed in single quotes.
 An example follows.